p4rkerw/SALSA/README.md

 Single Cell Allele-Specific Analysis

 Welcome to our GitHub repository!
 Here you will find a workflow and models for analyzing single cell allele-specific expression obtained from 10X Genomics scRNA-seq datasets.
-An earlier version of this software was written as part of the following manuscript.
+An earlier version of this software was written as part of the following manuscript:

 Muto, Y., Wilson, P.C., Ledru, N. et al. Single cell transcriptional and chromatin accessibility profiling redefine cellular heterogeneity in the adult human kidney.
 Nat Commun 12, 2190 (2021). https://doi.org/10.1038/s41467-021-22368-w
 <br/>